MCLP2005/MCLP2005/README.md

 ## What am I doing on GitHub?
 I guess, I could say, currently nothing much.
 I look out for storys to add to my profile and if there are ideas I have, I note them down and if I have the time, I guess I start them.
 ## What am I currently working on?
-I guess I'll have to get a Job.
-That would be one important thing for me to do first.<br>
+I'm a computer science student.<br>
-If I have time after that, I'll get to work on my projects or something.<br> Also I'll write my ideas down in my repository [**.ideas**](https://github.com/MCLP2005/.ideas)
+If I have time after that, I'll get to work on my projects or something.<br>
+Also I'll write my ideas down in my repository [**.ideas**](https://github.com/MCLP2005/.ideas)

 <!--